No products in the cart.

 There is no better Circuit Court and litigation primer program in Florida.
 Our testimonials can speak to that claim.

 Can’t attend?
-This program will be recorded live on May 8, 2020 in Orlando and June 5, 2020 in Fort Lauderdale.
-The audio packages, including seminar materials, will be available within two-three weeks after each live program date.
+This program will be recorded live on May 8, 2020 with Orlando faculty and June 5, 2020 with Fort Lauderdale faculty.
+The recorded package, including seminar materials, will be available within two-three weeks after each live program date.

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 You can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.